openhab/openhab-addons/bundles/org.openhab.binding.ferroamp/README.md

 The Ferroamp binding is compatible with EnergyHub Wall and EnergyHub XL, and connects to your local EnergyHub via LAN.
 Data and commands are received/sent using MQTT where the user connects to the MQTT broker residing on the EnergyHub.
 The communication with the broker might take some minute to establish, so Please just be patient.
-The Thing will be in state INITIALIZATION during this time and then change to state ONLINE once connection is established.
+The Thing will be in state INITIALIZATION and UNKNOWN during this time and then change to state ONLINE once connection is established.

 *note* Contact Ferroamp support to enable MQTT in the EnergyHub and to get the Username and Password: